-- Handing in a paper or assignment (in part or in whole) written by someone else. - Incorporating information from a book or article without documenting the source. - Incorporating information from an electronic source (website, listserv, etc.) without documenting the source. - Submitting a paper, assignment, or project that was purchased and representing it as your own work. - Inaccurate or incomplete documentation of the source of any information.
+- Copying or paraphrasing artificial intelligence (AI) such as ChatGPT responses and using them as your own. - Handing in a paper or assignment (in part or in whole) written by someone else. - Incorporating information from a book or article without documenting the source. - Incorporating information from an electronic source (website, listserv, etc.) without documenting the source. - Submitting a paper, assignment, or project that was purchased and representing it as your own work. - Inaccurate or incomplete documentation of the source of any information.